Chesse Omelette

 - 3 large eggs

-- 1/4 cup shredded cheese (cheddar, Swiss, mozzarella, or choice)
+- 1/4 cup shredded cheese (cheddar, Swiss, or mozzarella)

 - 1 tablespoon butter